KurtTrentch/ELSpring2017/doc/Readme.md

-# Documentation Directory.
-Documentation of the project in general and how its code works will go in this directory.
+Initial Progress Report of the Project